act-rules/act-rules.github.io/pages/algorithms/non-empty.md

+---
-# Non-empty
+title: Non-empty text string
+---

-A text is considered "non-empty" if it contains 1 or more characters that are contained within any of the following unicode categories:
+A string of characters (text) is considered "non-empty" if it contains 1 or more characters that are contained within any of the following unicode categories:

 - **Ll**: Letter, Lowercase
 - **Lu**: Letter, Uppercase